 (* see paragraph on Running Economy towards the end of this post.)

-How is VO2max measured?
+How is VO2max Accurately Measured?

-In order to accurately measure VO2max, you must directly measure the volume and gas concentrations of inspired and expired air.
+In order to accurately measure VO2 max, you must directly measure the volume and gas concentrations of inspired and expired air.
 This involves some serious, high tech equipment (a metabolic cart), which is why you typically only see VO2 max tests performed in a scientific lab or private practice.

 A VO2 max test involves putting an athlete on either on a treadmill or a bike at an intensity that increases every few minutes until exhaustion (meaning: that “I might puke and pass out” point, not even kidding), and is designed to achieve a maximal effort.
 The athlete wears a mask, connected to the metabolic cart, to measure the inhaled and exhaled air, determining the amount of oxygen consumed with each breath.

-If you’ve never had the pleasure of participating in a VO2max test let me assure you: they are miserable.
+If you’ve never had the pleasure of participating in a VO2 max test let me assure you: they are miserable.
 Which, for many of us, brings us some strange sort of pleasure, but I digress.

-Can my Watch Accurately Measure my VO2max?
+Can my Running Watch Accurately Measure my VO2 max?

 So instead, your watch is using “sub-maximal” exercise protocols that estimate VO2 max based on the relationship between your heart rate and pace.
 But is this very accurate?